 This blog provides information for educational purposes only.
-Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
-Read our complete legal summary for more info.Properly Cleaning and sanitizing your equipment may be the most overlooked aspect of making great beer (and high proof alcohol) – especially among rookie homebrewers.
-If you don’t take extra time and care to kill all the unwanted bacteria and wild yeasts that are trying dine out on any leftovers clinging to your equipment, you’ll wind up wasting tons of your valuable time and money on beer you’ll just pour down the drain.
+Read our complete summary for more info.Properly Cleaning and sanitizing your equipment may be the most overlooked aspect of making great beer (and high proof alcohol) – especially among rookie homebrewers.
+If you don’t take extra time and care to kill all the unwanted bacteria and wild yeasts that are trying to dine out on any leftovers clinging to your equipment, you’ll wind up wasting tons of your valuable time and money on beer you’ll just pour down the drain.
 Still not convinced that sanitizing is worth your time?
 Here's some more info on what happens if you don’t clean and sanitize your equipment.

 It’s also worth noting that you must clean your equipment before you can effectively sanitize your gear: it’s a two-step process.